JJtheHonest/JJtheHonest.github.io/_pages/about.md

 *My research interests include **multi-agent systems**, **deep learning**, **reinforcement learning**, and **edge computing**, with a focus on applying AI to swarm intelligence and IoT.*

-**I am looking for opportunities to pursue a master's degree in these areas and to collaborate on research projects.
-Please contact me if you are interested in my profile!**
+**<font color=Blue>I am looking for opportunities to pursue a master's degree in these areas and to collaborate on research projects.
+Please contact me if you are interested in my profile!</font>**

 Education and Experience
 ======